 These ratios are typical of those required to secure a conventional mortgage.
 Lenders will be able to supply details about other types of mortgages, such as FHA or VA loans, which offer more flexible qualification standards.
 There are many types of mortgages and financial tools available that provide flexibility in interest rates, terms, and down payment requirements.
 Learn more about loans.

 What’s the difference between being pre-qualified and pre-approved for a mortgage?

-Typically you will first pre-qualify for a mortgage, then get pre-approved before you have found the specific home you wish to purchase.
+You will initially be pre-qualified for a mortgage, then pre-approved after you provide your lender before you have found the specific home you wish to purchase.
 What is the difference?

 Pre-qualification: An informal determination by a lender or mortgage broker stating how much mortgage you can afford.
 Usually a lender will request permission to contact the credit reporting agencies to learn your credit score and review your credit history.
 This can be done while you are on the phone speaking with the lender.

 Having the lender indicate on your Pre-Qual Form (PQF) your credit has been reviewed is very important to the seller reviewing your offer to determine the probability the buyer will be able to qualify for a loan.
 No seller wants to accept an offer and take their home off the market unless they are confident the escrow will close.

 Pre-approval: A guarantee in writing by a lender to grant you a loan up to a specified amount.
 Having loan Pre-approval is as good as being a cash buyer.
 The only condition to closing is the home appraising for the contract sales price and an appraisal can be done within a week.